syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/GettingStarted.md

 {% endhighlight %}
 {% endtabs %}

-## Adding RadialMenu Items
+## Adding RadialMenu items

 SfRadialMenu provides options to add more number of radial menu items.
-Add an external font icon type face into the `Asset` folder, and then set its build action to Android assets.
+Add an external font icon type face to the `Asset` folder, and then set its build action to Android assets.
 The unicode can be passed as text to display icons in the SfRadialMenu item.

 {% tabs %}
 {% highlight c# %}